-This book has been written to support your study of Topic 5: The Cold War for IB History Diploma Route 2 Paper 2.
+This book has been written to support your study of Topic 12: The Cold War: Superpower tensions and rivalries of the IB History Diploma.

-This first chapter gives you an overview of:
+This introduction gives you an overview of:

-- the content you will study for the Cold War - how you will be assessed for Paper 2 - the different features of this book and how these will aid your learning.
+- ★ the content you could study for Topic 12: The Cold War - ★ how you will be assessed for Paper 2 - ★ the different features of this book and how these will aid your learning.